Arena.ai

-The website has even been used for preview releases of upcoming models.
-Notably, Chinese company DeepSeek tested its prototype models in the LMArena months before its R1 model gained attention in Western media.
-Other notable pre-release models include OpenAI's GPT-5 under the codename "summit" and Google DeepMind's Gemini 2.5 Flash Image, an image generation and editing model, under the codename "Nano Banana".
+The website has been used for preview releases of upcoming models.
+Chinese company DeepSeek tested its prototype models in the Arena months before its R1 model gained attention in Western media.
+Other notable pre-release models include OpenAI's GPT-5 under the codename "summit" and Google DeepMind's Gemini 2.5 Flash Image (an image-generation and editing model) under the codename "Nano Banana".